bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 consider locally linear approximations to an overall nonlinear function---and this reduced parametrization can be substantially easier to learn.

-This post summarizes our results from three recent papers that propose algorithms that learn to decompose a longer task into shorter subtasks from demonstration data with a primary application to robotic surgery.
+This post summarizes results from three recent papers that propose algorithms that learn to decompose a longer task into shorter subtasks.
+We report experiments in the context of autonomous surgical subtasks and we believe the results apply to a variety of applications from manufacturing to home robotics.
 We present three algorithms: Transition State Clustering (TSC), Sequential Windowed Inverse Reinforcement Learning (SWIRL), and Deep Discovery of Continuous Options (DDCO).
 TSC considers robustly learning important switching events (significant changes in motion) that occur across all demonstrations.
 SWIRL proposes an algorithm that approximates a value function by a sequence of shorter term quadratic rewards.
 DDCO is a general framework for imitation learning with a hierarchical representation of the action space.
 In retrospect, all three algorithms are special cases of the same general framework, where the demonstrator's behavior is generatively modeled as a sequential composition of unknown closed-loop policies that switch when reaching parameterized "transition states".

 <!--more-->